microsoft/qsharp/katas/content/deutsch_jozsa/index.md

 - Basic knowledge of single-qubit gates
 - Basic knowledge of quantum measurements
 - Deutsch algorithm - the single-qubit variant of Deutsch-Jozsa algorithm.

-If you're not familiar with it, you can find it in the Deutsch algorithm kata.
+If you need a refresher on these topics, you can check out the previous katas.

 @[section]({
     "id": "deutsch_jozsa__problem",